AcalaNetwork/hardhat-tutorials/hello-world/README.md

 Now that the setup for the continuous forced block generation is set up, we can add a `while` loop to constantly force the block generation.
-Within it we use the `interval` variable to ensure that the nex step of the loop is executed 2 seconds after the previous one has ended and we use the `api` to generate a block.
+Within it we use the `interval` variable to ensure that the next step of the loop is executed 1 second after the previous one has ended and we use the `api` to generate a block.
 Before finishing the loop, we output the current number of times the block generation was forced usiung this script: